Efficient Bias Correction for Cross-section and Panel Data: Bias correction for panel data

-The averaging over all possible leave-$k$-out estimates is not necessary for the bias correction properties to hold, and Dhaene and Jochmans (2015) propose the use of split-panel jackknifes that form weighted averages of estimates from subpanels of consecutive time periods.
+where $\widehat{\theta}_{(t)}$ is the estimator formed from the subsample that excludes time period $t$.\footnote{Jackknife estimators that drop $k$ time periods, rather than just one, could also be used.
+However, averaging over all $\binom{T}{k}$ leave-$k$-out estimates would be computationally demanding, and so we do not pursue this idea here.} Dhaene and Jochmans (2015) propose the use of split-panel jackknifes that only make use of subpanels that contain consecutive time periods.
 The split-sample jackknife estimator is

 where $\bar{\theta}_{SS}=\frac{1}{2}(\widehat{\theta}_{1}+\widehat {\theta}_{2})$, with $\widehat{\theta}_{1}$ being the estimate using observations from the first half of time periods, and $\widehat{\theta}_{2}$ the estimate that uses the second half of time periods.
 Other choices of split-sample jackknife are available; however, the results in Dhaene and Jochmans (2015) show that non-overlapping sub-panels in general have lower asymptotic variance, and that among the non-overlapping options, splitting in two leads to the smallest inflation of higher-order bias.
 Hence, in this paper we focus on this half sample version, and simply refer to it as the split-sample jackknife.